jbakse/site_builder/content/random/index.md

 /random/sketches/random_lcg.js
 /::

-For our purposes, it is not really important to understand exactly how the generator works.
+For our purposes, it is not important to understand exactly how the generator works.

 **It is important to understand that the sequence of `random()` numbers is perfectly predictable, if you know the seed.**